Gender equality for Haratines in Mauritania

 Find out more…

-- Watch a documentary film Documentaire – Mauritanie: Esclaves et discriminee: l’émancipation des femmes Haratines
+- Watch the documentary film Documentaire – Mauritanie: Esclaves et discriminee: l’émancipation des femmes Haratines

 - Download the report Still Far From Freedom: The Struggle of Mauritania’s Haratine Women